Last Updated on 26 September, 2025

 Respiratory Conditions

-Sleep apnea can aggravate conditions like asthma, sinusitis, and allergic rhinitis by increasing airway inflammation.
-These conditions, in turn, can worsen sleep apnea by obstructing the upper respiratory tract.
-Chronic sinusitis is presumptively connected for veterans exposed to burn pits in specific regions, potentially strengthening claims for related sleep apnea.
+Sleep apnea can aggravate conditions like asthma, sinusitis, and rhinitis by increasing airway inflammation, which, in turn, can obstruct the upper respiratory tract.
+Chronic sinusitis and rhinitis are presumptively connected for veterans exposed to burn pits in specific regions, potentially strengthening claims for related sleep apnea.

 Tinnitus